 To ensure a smooth transition from primary to secondary schooling, Year 9 students are kept in the same teaching group for most of the week, which ensures that each class is taught by a small group of teachers who will quickly get to know your child well.
-The Year 9 programme provides a firm foundation of basics while enabling all students to select other subjects in areas of study the full range of subjects available.
+The Year 9 programme provides a firm foundation of basics while enabling all students to select other subjects in areas of interest.

-All students study English, Digital Literacy, Mathematics, Science, Social Studies, Physical Education and Health for the whole year.
+All students study English, Mathematics, Science, Social Studies, Physical Education and Health for the whole year.
 They also have a choice of a variety of other subjects which allows them to pursue areas of special interest.